bwsw/sj-platform/SJDocs/source/SJ_Simulators.rst

 Input Engine Simulator
 -----------------------------

-It is a class for testing an implementation of an `input module <http://streamjuggler.readthedocs.io/en/develop/SJ_Modules.html#input-module>`_ (Executor).
+It is a class for testing the implementation of an `input module <http://streamjuggler.readthedocs.io/en/develop/SJ_Modules.html#input-module>`_ (Executor).

 Simulator imitates the behavior of the :ref:`Input_Streaming_Engine`: it sends byte buffer to Executor, gets input envelopes from it, checks envelopes for duplicates (if it is necessary), and builds :ref:`Input_Engine_Simulator_Output_Data`.